zukunft/zukunft.com/docs/llm/pending.md

 repeat the check of the fields in the default page, the my tab and the fill of 'all_user_overwrites' for refs, term_views and any missing main or link class

 add to the verb_default page to missing database fields and add a component that shows all triples where the verb has been used

+write a php script that checks that a default page for all main classes exists and that the default pages show all fields that are not explicitly defined as not_show

 in the formula edit (and add) view reduce the field size for the expression and the latex expression to 2/3 (8 of 12 in bootstrap) and show right of the fields to formatted latex with link and the expression with links to the terms and the tooltip of the term so that the user can check if she (or he) has selected the correct term